DeerInForestovo/FuncCompiler/docs/report/middle-term-report/report.md

         - `7.func`: case-types are not the same.
         - `8.func` and `9.func`: mixing IO type and non-IO type.
 (Hint: the correct one is `type-checking-5.func`)
         - `10.func`: unknown LID.
+        - `5.func`: our compiler ends with a Segmentation fault in this testcase.
-    - `type-checking-[1-8].func`: correct cases (the 1st and 8th ones are recommended to understand the advantage of our language).
+    - `type-checking-[1-8].func`: correct cases (the 1st and 8th are recommended for understanding the advantage of our language).

+Score: 20/21

-## How to run our code
+## How to Run

 1. Skip this if you do not want.
 I have included `func-highlighter-0.0.1.vsix` in our folder.
-This is a VsCode extension which can highlight a `.func` file.
+This is our VsCode extension which can highlight a `.func` file.
 It can help if you want to self-define some testcase to test our code.
 Codes are on [GitHub](https://github.com/DeerInForestovo/func-highlighter).

 2. Skip this if you do not want.
-Run `build.sh` to generate our compiler.
+Run `.\build.sh` to generate our compiler.
 The version I uploaded on BlackBoard is compiled.

-3. Run `test.sh` to test all testcases in the folder `\res\test-case`.
+3. Run `clear && .\test.sh` to test all testcases in the folder `\res\test-case`.
 You can add more examples to `\res\test-case\z` (so that they will appear in the bottom).

+## Contribution Ratio

+1:1:1:1